MickiusMousius/Rolio46Keyboard/doc/display.md

 # Displays

-Three different display modules have been tested with the Rolio 46.
+Three different display modules have been tested with the Rolio46.
 All of these display modules are based on Sharp's memory display technology so offer excellent power consumption profiles.

 | Nice!View  | Vista272 | Vista508 |
 | ------------- | ------------- | ------------- |